-Hey, early retirement is awesome and all but have you considered jobs with summers off.
-That way you can experience the freedom of not having to work (for a couple of months) with the security of a reliable paycheck.
-Sound interesting?
+Retirement is awesome and so is being so wealthy when it means you don’t need to work but have you considered jobs with summers off?
+It’s the best of both worlds!
+You can experience the freedom of not having to work (all year) with the security of a reliable paycheck.
+Sounds interesting?
 It is!

 Should you change your job?

-My own goals behind my financial independence are all centered around freedom and a work-life balance, but some jobs already have it built-in which riddles me with jealousy!
-Mainly jobs with summers off, or at least the possibility of long breaks.
+I worked hard to become wealthy quickly for my life goals of being able to leave on adventures and have an amazing work-life balance.
+Some jobs come with adventure time and epic free time already have it built-in which riddles me with jealousy!
+Mainly jobs with summers off, or at least the possibility of long, frequent breaks.

 - Standardized certifications/education.

 Overall being in education can be a good deal for living a good lifestyle.
-I wouldn’t want to teach most of the teens of today to be honest, but the perks make it attractive.
+The teens of today might not be the most fun to teach, but the perks make it worthwhile.

-- Standard education – All teachers get the same certifications so they can swap around as needed.
-You could have a different summer school teacher for a given course every year and life would go on as normal.
+- Standard education – All teachers get the same teachers college degree so they can swap around as needed.
+You could have a different teacher every month and life would go on.
 That’s awesome.

 - Unions – If you are sick someone can take your place for months with little issue.